ZukaiSagan/ZukaiSagan/README.md

 ## Hello, this github account is a work in progress as I migrate some of my public-facing work here.

+I'm a Junior Computer Science student specializing in full stack software engineering in addition to ML Applications and Research.

+Some of my past roles include:
+Microsoft SWE Intern working with Agentic AI frameworks SeedAI Software Designer implementing lab-made neural nets into an accessible web application Full Stack SWE SLU Research Experience for Undergrads working on creating a site for the National Science Foundation NASA and MO Space Grant Consortium ML Research Intern working on data processing and implementing Convolutional Neural Networks

+I'm currently working on my creating my own VPN, which I'll share more about at the link below.

 For more about me: https://www.linkedin.com/in/zukai-sagan-909a31306/